 The result of extensive consultation with the University of Bristol’s Synthetic Biology researchers, Invincible puts each and every audience member at the heart of a contemporary moral dilemma.
-This is an urgent new play, commissioned to feed into a critical debate as scientists break new ground daily.
+This is an urgent and immersive play, commissioned to feed into a critical debate as scientists break new ground daily.

-Each performance is followed by a discussion with the cast and Synthetic Biology researchers.
+Each performance is followed by a discussion with the cast and specialist guests.
 Then it’s up to you: how far would you go?

 In 2014, the University of Bristol’s Public Engagement team approached Kilter with funding from the EU to open up the new science of Synthetic Biology to more public scrutiny and debate.